WASP logoWASP

 Every dollar puts a student closer to the sky.

 WASP is community-funded.
-Donations cover flight training, ground school, and checkrides so our students can focus on earning their wings — not on how to pay for them.
+Donations help cover flight training, ground school, and checkrides so our students can focus on earning their wings — not on how to pay for them.

 One Flight Hour